 Criticism: Constructive criticism welcomed

-Disclaimer: Nothing is mine, I don't make any money from fanfiction.
+Disclaimer: Nothing is mine, I don't make money from fanfiction.

-Description: Just before he is supposed to depart to the underworld, Atemu learns something surprising about his past and realizes a little secret Yuugi did not tell him.
-And if that is not enough, in the last hours before their separation, Atemu, Yuugi and the gang meet someone new.
+Description: Just before he is supposed to depart to the underworld, Atemu learns something surprising about his past and realises a little secret Yuugi did not tell him.
+And if that is not enough, in the last hours before their separation Atemu, Yuugi and the gang meet someone new.
 Someone surprisingly familiar.